 Tips on Changing the Under Stairs into a Bathroom

 We all dream of bigger homes with additional amenities.
 However, budgets are not quite what they used to be so unfortunately this dream cannot be made a reality for a lot of people.
 With some creative ideas, you can get the most out of your own home and add the additional amenities that you need.
 Many new builds have both an upstairs and a downstairs toilet.
-With older builds, one upstairs toilet is common place.
-If you have children in the home, an elderly person or a family member with a disability, a downstairs toilet is much more convenient.
-Here are some useful tips on how you can turn the under stairs of your home into a much needed bathroom:
+However, with older builds, one upstairs toilet is common place.
+If you have children in the home, an elderly person or a family member with a disability then a downstairs toilet is much more convenient.
+Having said this; here are some useful tips on how you can turn the under stairs of your home into a much needed bathroom:

 1. Hire a Designer